danoli3/ofxAddonsScript/README.md

 --------------------------
 --------------------------------------------

-By placing the `addons.command` in a project directory or addon directory you can easily specify addons to download automatically by getting the user to run the command.
+By placing the `ofxAddonsScript.command` in a project directory or addon directory you can easily specify addons to download automatically by getting the user to run the command.

 --------------------------------------------
 Example usage: